ibm-cloud-docs/openshift/ts-app-16-oc-debug-pod.md

-When you run the `oc debug` command on a private cluster, you see an error message similar to the following.
+When you run the `oc debug` command on a private cluster, you see an error message similar to the following example.
 {: tsSymptoms}

 ```sh